etsvThor/advanced-Kicad-workshop/Guide/README.md

 ```python
 defaultclass=board.GetDesignSettings().GetNetClasses().GetDefault()
 ```
-Previously this was also possible via from the net itself because all new nets get the default netclass:
+Previously this was also possible to get this from the net itself because all new nets get the default netclass:
 ```python
 class=net.GetNetClass()
 ```